GervinFung/adonis-os-blog/README.md

 Of course it doesn't simulate a real OS, just that I chose to develop my own blog in a different way.

-Since I believe that a blog can be used to share personal view or information on various topics in an informal way, it should be designed and tailored as such, instead of making it similar to other blog posts, in other words, every blogger should have their own unique design of their blog
+Since I believe that a blog can be used to share personal view or information on various topics in an informal way, it should be designed and tailored as such, instead of making it similar to other blog posts.
+In other words, every blogger should have their own unique design of their blog

 Hence by doing so I allowed readers to take a glimpse of my software world (Linux and Terminal) and read blog at the same time.